+maniem raper sales received

 Unit Grades that May Be Grouped Together Unit Testing Time (minutes)

 Unit 1 Grade 3 60

 Unit 1 Grade 4, Grade 5 60

 Unit 1 Grade 6, Grade 7 60

 Unit 1 Grade 8 60

 Unit 2 Grade 3 60

 Unit 2 Grade 4, Grade 5 60

 Unit 2 Grade 6, Grade 7, Grade 8 60

 Unit 3 Grade 3 60

 Unit 3 Grade 4, Grade 5 60

-Unit 3 Grade 6, Grade 7, Grade 8 60
+Unit 3 Grade 6.
+Grade 7.
+Grade 8 60

-Computer-Based Testing: Are You Ready?
-Manage test sessions and review each student's status in PearsonAccessnext.
-Check for an accommodation indicator next to the State Student ID (SSID) to confirm accommodations (e.g., TTS).
-Test the Administrator's log in.
-Confirm that the Test Coordinator has prepared the test sessions.
-Start test sessions and unlock the applicable unit (lock the unit for absent students).
-Resume students (as needed).
-Ensure students have submitted completed test units the directions in this manual and using the appropriate administration script.
+Computer-Based Testing: administer the assessment according to the directions in this manual and using the appropriate administration script.
 Monitor testing time.
 Supervise test administration and provide breaks (if applicable).
 Return all testing materials to the School Test Coordinator.
-Confirming Accessibility Features and Accommodations Before starting every session, confirm students have the correct forms.
-Look for the form indicator near thei names in the session.
-Here is what you should see: Indicator Accommodation commodations session, confirm students have bk for the form indicator near to Here is what you should see: After You're Done Transcribe accommodated responses I Indica ccommodation nerican Sign Language (Braille, Large Print, and other Response Accommodations) SR As sistive Technology- reen Reader Return Materials to the School Test Coordinator Nor SR sistive Technology- on-Screen Reader Test Administrator Manual Pearson-supplied mathematics reference sheets Mathematics tools, if applicable CC Clo osed Captioning (e.g., calculator, rulers, protractors) ☐ Used and unused scratch paper TT S Tex xt-to-Speech STT S Sp anish Text-to-Speech Secure materials which must be returned to Pearson (scorable or nonscorable) S Sp anish Test booklets (all grades) Note: Students utilizing a Human Reader must be placed in a Human Reader session.
+Complete any documentation necessary for reporting any testing irregularity or security breach Be Confirming and a correct forms Accessibility Features Accommodations very session, confirm students have been been been been been been been be Transcribe accommodated responses (Braille, Large Print, and other Response Accommodations) Failure to transcribe accommodated responses will result in the student not receiving a score.
+Return Materials to the School Test .
+Indicator Accommodation Coordinator I ASL American Sign Language ☐ Test Administrator Manual☐ Pearson-supplied mathematics reference sheets SR Assistive Technology- Screen Reader Mathematics tools, if applicable (e.g., calculator, rulers, protractors) ' Non- SR Assistive Technology- Non-Screen Reader ' ı TTS Text-to-Speech to Pearson (scorable or nonscorable) STTS Spanish Text-to-Speech ☐ Test booklets (all grades) ☐ Answer documents (Grades 4-8) ' S Spanish Human Reader scripts Braille Test Booklets Note: Students utilizing a Human Reader must be placed in a Human Reader session.
 If you do not see an accessibility feature or accommodation for a student who should have one, do not let the student log in.
-Contact your STC. e an accessibility feature or a student who should have one, Answer documents (Grades 4-8) Human Reader scripts Braille Test Booklets Large Print Test Booklets
+Contact your STC.